blidblid/berglund/projects/rx/README.md

 ### Step 1 - setup observables

 The first step in the architecture is to describe information flow using nothing but `Observable`.
-For a user on imdb, it might look something like this:
+For a user on imdb.com, it might look something like this:

 ```typescript
 @Injectable({ providedIn: 'root' })